 Drive mode: Single shot

-White balance: Tungsten
+White balance: Auto

-Final tip for photographing a meteor
+Final tip for photographing a meteor shower

 You’ll find taking pictures of meteors easier if you give your eyes plenty of time to become accustomed to the darkness.